Privacy policy

 Using your personal information

 Some of the personal information we use is essential to be able to provide membership services, customer service, information and support.
 For example, when making a Propertymark Membership application contact details are essential to be able to communicate and progress an application moreover, if you wish to make a complaint about a Propertymark Member we will need to use information provided to investigate the complaint thoroughly.
+If a complaint is made about you, we may need to use the information provided to us in order to investigate the complaint.

 The legal basis Propertymark relies upon when processing your personal information will depend on the information provided and the original processing purpose If we use your personal information for a different purpose, we will inform you and gain your consent if appropriate.